 MATH 204.
 Linear Algebra.
-Algebra of matrices, real and complex vector spaces, linear transformations, systems of linear equations.
-Eigenvalues, eigenvectors, Cayley-Hamilton theorem, inner product spaces, orthogonal bases.
+Algebra of matrices, real and complex vector spaces, linear transformations, and systems of linear equations.
+Eigenvalues, eigenvectors, Cayley-Hamilton theorem, inner product spaces, and orthonormal bases.
 Hermitian matrices.
 Designed primarily for mathematics majors.
-Corequisite: 175.
+Pre- or corequisite: 175.
 Credit is not given for both 204 and 194 or 205a-205b.
 [3]

 MATH 208.
 Ordinary Differential Equations.
-First-and second-order differential equations, applications, linear differential equations, series solutions, boundary-value problems, existence and uniqueness theorems.
+First- and second-order differential equations, applications, linear differential equations, series solutions, boundary-value problems, existence and uniqueness theorems.
 Intended for mathematics and advanced science majors.
 Prerequisite: multivariable calculus and linear algebra.
 Credit is not given for both 208 and 196 or 198.
 [3]